 Social media accounts are a form of intangible property; and, as such, they are potentially subject to equitable distribution during the divorce process.
 There are a number of complex issues that can arise here as well; and, to ensure that you have a clear understanding of your legal rights, you will need to discuss the history of your (and your spouse’s) social media accounts with an experienced divorce attorney.

-Request a Confidential Initial Consultation with a North County, San Diego Divorce Lawyer
+Request a Confidential Initial Case Evaluation with a North County, San Diego Divorce Lawyer